DataDog/integrations-core/prometheus/README.md

 # Prometheus Integration

 <div class="alert alert-warning">
-We no longer actively develop this integration.
+This page describes a deprecated integration.
-Agents 7.60 and above do not include it.
-Agent 6 bugfix releases will continue to include it.
+Agents 7.60 and above do not ship it.
-Please upgrade to the [OpenMetrics check][1].
+Upgrade to the [OpenMetrics check][1] to monitor services with Prometheus/OpenMetrics endpoints.
 </div>

 ## Overview